Mayor’s Office for Senior Citizens

 To get started, download, fill out and save the Employment Resource Center Registration Form to your computer in Word or PDF and attach it to your email to firstname.lastname@example.org.
 You will begin receiving the Weekly Mayor's Office for Senior Citizens Jobs List, sent invitations to Job Search Workshops, and connected with information about free computer classes for registered job seekers.

-In addition to the technology courses taught on-site at the MOSC, the City of Seattle is committed to promoting a technology healthy community, so citizens and residents have the information technology training and access needed for civic and cultural participation, employment and lifelong learning.
+In addition to the technology courses taught on-site at the MOSC, the City of Seattle is committed to promoting a technology healthy community, so residents have the information technology training and access needed for civic and cultural participation, employment and lifelong learning.
 Additional community technology resources are listed below:

 - Greenwood Senior Center